mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

 The autoregressive effects are on the diagonal and the cross-lagged effects are on the off-diagonal.
-We use a representation in which columns predict rows, which means that the entry \code{fit_mvar$wadj[1, 3, 1]} corresponds to the cross-lagged effect of 3 on 1.
-We see that all three true cross-lagged effects have been recovered, together with three small spurious effects.
+We use a representation in which columns predict rows, which means that the entry \code{fit_mvar$wadj[5, 3, 1]} corresponds to the cross-lagged effect of 3 on 5 at lag 1.
+Comparing the estimates with the true cross-lagged effects indicated above, we see that that all three true cross-lagged effects have been recovered and all other effects are correctly set to zero.

-Many of the additional arguments that can be provided to \code{mvar()} are similar to the ones in \code{mgm()}: the regularization parameter $\lambda$ can be selected using the EBIC with a specified hyper parameter $\gamma$ or with cross-validation with a specified number of folds.
-The searched $\lambda$ sequence is computed as in \code{mgm()} (see Section \ref{sec_mgm_est}).
+The additional arguments that can be provided to \code{mvar()} are similar to the ones in \code{mgm()}: the regularization parameter $\lambda$ can be selected using the EBIC with a specified hyperparameter $\gamma$ or with cross-validation with a specified number of folds.
+The candidate $\lambda$ sequence is computed as in \code{mgm()} (see Section \ref{sec_mgm}).
 The $\alpha$ in the elastic-net penalty can be selected with the EBIC or cross validation, similarly to how $\lambda$ is selected.
-Similarly to \code{mgm()}, the \code{weights} argument allows to weight observations, \code{binarySign} allows signs for interactions involving binary variables, \code{threshold} defines the type of thresholding and \code{overparameterize} allows to choose the preferred type of parameterization of interactions involving categorical variables.
+Again similarly to \code{mgm()}, the \code{weights} argument allows to weight observations, \code{binarySign} allows signs for interactions involving binary variables, \code{threshold} defines the type of thresholding (see Section \ref{theory_mgm_estimation}) and \code{overparameterize} allows to choose the preferred type of parameterization of interactions involving categorical variables.
 For additional input arguments see \code{?mvar}.